NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Methodology

 Our reward function targets reasoning efficiency from three complementary perspectives.
 First, we directly penalize specific redundancy patterns in reasoning, which we implement via the \textit{repetition reward}.
-Second, we implicitly promote efficient reasoning by rewarding high-quality solutions generated within a fixed context window, implemented as the \textit{solution quality reward}.
-Third, we encourage outputs that follow a specific structured format to reduce disorganized reasoning, implemented via the \textit{format reward}.
+Second, we implicitly promote efficient reasoning by rewarding high-quality solutions generated within limited context window, implemented as the \textit{solution quality reward}.
+Third, we encourage outputs that follow structured format to reduce disorganized reasoning, implemented via the \textit{format reward}.
 Formally, the reward function consists of three core components: \textit{repetition reward}, \textit{solution quality reward}, and \textit{format reward}.

-\paragraph{Repetition Reward} Effectively detecting and mitigating redundancy in Long CoT reasoning—particularly overthinking—has recently attracted significant attention in the research community.
-However, because overthinking is highly context-dependent, it is challenging to identify using efficient, robust algorithms.
-Therefore, most existing RL-based approaches instead adopt a response length reward to indirectly discourage overthinking by penalizing overly long responses \cite{Yue2024Dont}.
-While this method can shorten answers, it may also limit the model’s capacity for deep exploration, as reasoning length is not inherently correlated with redundancy.

-We therefore focus on reducing overthinking based on the \emph{content} of the reasoning process rather than its \emph{length}.
-Through detailed analysis of model outputs, we identify a prevalent and detrimental overthinking pattern—\emph{repetition}—and develop an efficient algorithm for its detection.
+\paratitle{Repetition Reward. } Addressing overthinking in Long CoT reasoning has attracted substantial research attention.
+However, because overthinking is highly context-dependent, developing efficient and robust algorithms for its effective handling remains challenging.
+Consequently, many RL-based approaches adopt a simpler proxy, leveraging a response length reward to indirectly discourage overthinking by penalizing excessively long responses \cite{Yue2024Dont}.
+While this approach can reduce response length, it may also constrain the model’s ability to perform deeper reasoning, since reasoning length does not necessarily correlate with overthinking.
+We therefore focus on reducing overthinking based on the content of the reasoning process rather than its length.
+We identify a prevalent and detrimental overthinking pattern—\emph{repetition}—and develop an efficient algorithm for its detection.
 Repetition refers to the phenomenon that LLM repeatedly generates the same statements until it reaches the context length limit.
-Such repetition not only undermines reasoning efficiency but also disrupts logical progression, often leading to lower-quality solutions.
+Such repetition not only undermines reasoning efficiency but also disrupts logical progression, often leading to low-quality solutions.
+Specifically, we define repetition as any substring of at least 20 characters repeated consecutively 5 times within a model response.
+This parameter setting, derived from empirical observations, effectively captures genuine repetition while avoiding false positives on valid reasoning.
+Specifically, we adopt a linear-time repetition detection algorithm based on suffix trees \cite{blumer1985, CROCHEMORE1981244} (see Appendix~\ref{app:repetition}).
+When repetition is detected, we apply a fixed penalty of -1 to the total reward.